-Locker-room talk implicates that the NFL Hall of Fame is biased towards defensive players because their “not game changers.”
+Locker-room talk implicates that the NFL Hall of Fame is biased towards defensive players because they’re “not game-changers.”
 Brian Dawkins disproves that bias.
-Not only is he a Hall of Famer but he was a definite game changer too.
+Not only is he a Hall of Famer but he was a definite game-changer too.

 In the 2002 season in a game versus the Houston Texans, Dawkins became the first player in NFL history to record a sack, an interception, a forced fumble, and a touchdown reception in a single game.
 Philly fans know it as the “Quadraupheta!”

 Brian Dawkins never won a Super Bowl Championship but he came close in 2004 when the Eagles fell to the New England Patriots.

 He spent the last three years of his career with the Denver Broncos but shortly after his retirement he signed a one-day contract with the Philadelphia Eagles then officially retired as an Eagle.